Pre-training on Synthetic Driving Data for Trajectory Prediction: A pipeline-level solution of learning general representations

-We integrate both map and trajectory reconstruction tasks by randomly selecting a percentage of scenes within a mini-batch to conduct either of the reconstructions.
+\textbf{Combination of Map and Trajectory Reconstructions} integrates both map and trajectory reconstruction tasks by randomly selecting a percentage of scenes within a mini-batch to conduct either of the reconstructions.
 This selection is achieved by generating a random number prior to masking each scene.
 As a result, the same scene could undergo different reconstruction tasks across various epochs.
 The overall loss function is computed as the average of the individual scene-specific losses previously described.